emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 **Armor proficiency**: Light armor\
 **Weapon proficiency**: Simple and Martial weapons

+#### Ancestry and Backround
+In addition to what you get from your type at 1st level, you have the benefits of your selected Ancestry and Background.

 #### Hunter's Mark
 When you have identified your prey, you relentlessy pursue that foe.
 As a Free action, you can choose a creature you can see to become your prey.
 You gain a +2 Status bonus to Perception checks to Seek your prey and to Survival checks to Track your prey.
 In addition, you gain a +2 Status bonus to damage with Strikes and Fighting Moves against your prey.
 These benefits lasts for 1 hour or until you use choose a new prey.
 Once you have used chosen your prey, you can't choose a new prey until 1 minute has passed.

+In addition, you become proficient in the Survival Skill and gain a Talent with the Survival trait.

+#### Maneuvers
+You have learned many special maneuvers that you readily deploy during combat.
+You gain three Fighting Moves and two Flourishes of your choice.

 #### Outlander's Defense
 You add your proficiency bonus to any Basic Dexterity and Wisdom Defense Rolls you make.